akkiittiwari/DisCo_Project/README.md

 3. Lastly, load the images and run logistic regression on the pixels to classify age.

-Check out final.ipynb to see what we actually did.
+Check out final.ipynb to see the final product of the project